sensei-hacker/inavwiki/Navigation-modes.md

 - RTH and WP: Emergency landing triggered.
 Switching the modes off will stop the emergency landing allowing the craft to be flown manually.
 - CRUISE/COURSE HOLD: Heading hold no longer maintained (Altitude hold only maintained during CRUISE if ALTHOLD mode set independently).
 - POSHOLD: Falls back to forced ANGLE mode.

-ALTHOLD mode should still work normally if a barometer is available.
+- ALTHOLD mode should still work normally if a barometer is available.

+## Emergency Landing
+An emergency landing will be triggered during WP and RTH modes if navigation sensors fail or in the case of RTH if the craft heads off in the wrong direction.

+It is also possible to manually trigger an emergency landing at any time using [MULTIFUNCTION](https://github.com/iNavFlight/inav/wiki/Modes#multi-function) mode or by using [POSHOLD](https://github.com/iNavFlight/inav/wiki/Navigation-modes#nav-poshold---Position-hold) mode.
+To trigger using POSHOLD mode rapidly toggle the mode ON/OFF at least 5 times.
+Repeat this action to cancel the emergency landing once started.

 ## Mode switch diagram